JCurran0499/MatrixScript/Python/README.md

 ### Matrix and Number Calculations

 Matrices are created using the format **\[ row 1 values ; row 2 values ; ... ; row n values]**, with the values in each row separated by spaces.
-Matrices that do not have an equal number of values in each row will result in an error.
+Matrices that do not have an equal number of values in each row will result in an error. *Matrices are mutable objects.*

 Using a range in a matrix will add in all of the numbers within that range.
 ```